-Florida Governor Ron DeSantis Plans To Lift State’s Ban On Vacation Rentals — But Not For New Yorkers
+Florida Gov. Ron DeSantis Plans To Lift State’s Ban On Vacation Rentals — But Not For New Yorkers

 “If you tell me you’re going to rent them out to people from New York City, I’m probably not going to approve that, OK?”
 DeSantis reportedly said this week.
 “If you’re saying that you’re going to rent it out to people in other parts of Florida or something that would be manageable, if there’s ways in there that clearly you have an eye to safety, then I’m fine.”

 It was not clear if DeSantis was discriminating against New York residents specifically or expressing hesitancy to allow rentals to go to out-of-staters in general.
-But this is not the first time that Florida has been accused of taking precaution against allowing New Yorkers in the state.
+But this is not the first time that Florida has been accused of taking extra precautions against allowing New Yorkers into the state.
 Back in late March, the state set up checkpoints along highways and called on state troopers to screen for New Yorkers fleeing the coronavirus outbreak, which at the time had hit New York City harder than any other part of the country.

-DeSantis said he believed the checkpoints would be necessary as the state tried to stem to the spread of the deadly virus.
+DeSantis said he believed the checkpoints would be necessary as the state tried to stem the spread of the deadly virus.

 “I think it’s in everybody’s interest that we deal with the spread that we have here now, try to blunt it, flatten the curve, but we don’t allow importing new infections,” the governor said, via the Tampa Bay Times.